cagricevrim/neptune_final_project/readme.md

 ## Introduction and Goals

 The goal of my project is to sort out and make some meaning out of DropSeq Single Cell Sequencing Data.
 DropSeq generates RNAseq reads from a lot of cells in a way that each cell has a sequence barcode and reads of every cells is starting with this unique barcode.
-This project is focusing on to generate a workflow to sort reads with the same barcode together and generate individual cell transcriptome libraries.
+This project is focusing on to generate a workflow that generate simulation of DropSeq reads.

-I'll use Python to sort the sequence reads and generate libraries for individual cell transcriptomes.

-I will use the original DropSeq data generated presented in Macosko et al. 2015 (http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63473)
+I'll use Python to make a function that simulates DropSeq data.
+I'll generate a function (seqsim.py) that'd generate 100 different barcodes and 10000 reads each carrying one of those barcodes.

 ## Methods